pulumi/registry/themes/default/content/registry/packages/aws/how-to-guides/v6-migration.md

 Unused types from the `quicksight` module have been [removed](https://github.com/pulumi/pulumi-aws/pull/2609/commits/7a72e505fc7b5729f2ea1ec231e52fa614332744).
-Specifically, types that begin with `AnalysisDefinition`, `DashboardDefinition` or `TemplateDefinition`.
+Specifically, types that begin with `AnalysisDefinition`, `DashboardDefinition`, or `TemplateDefinition`.
 Since these were purely type definitions, you can replicate them by copying them out of the v5 SDK.
 We have not removed any types used by quicksight resources or functions.

-We *do not* expect that you are using these types, since they are not hooked up to any resource.

 {{< chooser language "typescript,python,go,csharp,java,yaml" >}}